pascalpoizat/fbpmn/README.md

 - Sara Houhou, Souheib Baarir, Pascal Poizat, and Philippe Quéinnec. **A First-Order Logic Semantics for Communication-Parametric BPMN Collaborations**.
 In: _17th International Conference on Business Process Management (BPM)_, Springer, 2019.

 ### TL;DR for the impatient

+Since we now provide you with a new Web application, all this can also be performed using it.
+If you like it the "command line interface" way, here is the procedure:

 1. use the modeler of your choice to model a process or a collaboration
    ![BPMN example.](e033MBE.png)